Giraffe Cam New York: Latest Update On April Includes Kicking Calf [Video]

 “The Animal Adventure Park’s morning update for March 10 included photos of April’s belly — zoo staffers were able to feel the calf kicking!
 The keeper team was elated this morning to have captured the calf kicking out!
 Though hard to see in the pictures; baby ‘waved’ hello this early A.M.
 April continues to have us all on edge; when will it be – we just don’t know!
 All physical signs show we are ready for ‘launch sequence.’
 So, we continue to patiently wait.
 Extreme cold and even snow has moved in; so our pair will remain inside today but enjoy their extra enrichment and attention.”

-As the giraffe cam in New York remains on, the live feed (below) continues to bring in viewers, and has brought people together from all over the globe.
+As the giraffe cam in New York remains on, the live feed (below) continues to involve people and it has brought people together from all over the globe.
 For this reason, many believe that April’s calf should be named “Unity.”
 This makes sense as this giraffe cam has “unified” thousands of viewers each day since it went live.

 As far as what the new baby giraffe will be named, the zoo has said that they will seek suggestions from the public.
 A poll will likely be conducted at a later date and then the new calf will be given a name based on the poll results.